johnkary/johnkary.net/source/_posts/2016-05-16-attending-and-speaking-at-drupalcon-may-2016.md

 ## Rethinking Loops

-Being the last session, on the last day, where attendees also had the option of attending a session by the creator of Drupal, I was a little worried if people would even show up&ellip;
+Being the last session, on the last day, where attendees also had the option of attending a session by the creator of Drupal, I was a little worried if people would even show up&hellip;

 I walked in fifteen minutes early and the room was already 75% full, with more filing in after me.
 Relief.
 I've heard other speakers grow more anxious the more people are in the room.
 Not me.
 I feed off of it.
 Especially a small, intimate, packed room.